dokku/dokku/docs/deployment/methods/images.md

 > Note: When deploying an image, we will use `docker inspect` to extract the `ExposedPorts` configuration and if defined, use that to populate `DOKKU_DOCKERFILE_PORTS`.
 If this behavior is not desired, you can override that configuration variable with the `config:set` command.
 > Example: `dokku config:set test-app DOKKU_DOCKERFILE_PORTS="5984/tcp 80/tcp"`

-## Deploying an image from CI
+### Deploying an image from CI

 To ensure your builds are always reproducible, it's considered bad practice to store build artifacts in your repository.
-For some projects however, building artifacts during deployment to dokku may affect the performance of running applications.
+For some projects however, building artifacts during deployment to Dokku may affect the performance of running applications.

 One solution is to build a finished Docker image on a CI service (or even locally) and deploy it directly to the host running dokku.